Employee Benefits and Compensation

 - Agricultural employees who are immediate family members of their employer.

-- Those principally engaged on the range in the production of livestock.
+- Those principally engaged in the range production of livestock.

 - Local hand harvest laborers who commute daily from their permanent residence, are paid on a piece rate basis in traditionally piece-rated occupations, and were engaged in agriculture less than thirteen weeks during the preceding calendar year.